betaglot/plantabeta/docs/guide/What/WhatPutPlant.md

 - You can plant trees without Beta.
 Put(Plant) isn't required to plant
 - Put(Plant) is written like a computer programming language function since it's the application of computational thinking.
 - PutPlant.com is only used for learning and research.
 It's not meant to be used everyday by planters.
 People don't use textbooks everyday.
+- Shift the Color of Plantations towards green

 ## DevState